Disclaimer: All Twilight Characters belong to Stephanie Meyer.

 She held out her hand to me as I whispered, "Thank you, Martha Alice… thank you."

 "I'm Alice," she said.
-I took her hand without hesitation and smiled.
-I felt more hope than I'd felt in a century.
+I took her hand without hesitation and smiled, with more hope than I'd felt in a century.